 Ambiguity Resolution

 Ambiguities or contradictions between the text of section 3 and the text of RFC 5326 or RFC5327 shall be resolved in favor of the RFC.

+NOTE – Section 3 of this protocol profile restricts some parameters of the LTP specification as defined in RFC5326, while section 7 defines a client operation that aggregates multiple LTP segments in order to reduce the overhead of the mechanisms LTP uses to provide reliable data transfer.

+LTP over CCSDS Space Links

+When used in support of CCSDS missions and across space links, LTP should be deployed across individual space data links and should be terminated at the ends of each space data link.

+NOTES:

+The LTP protocol was not designed to address issues associated with communication over a concatenation of multiple space data links with heterogeneous characteristics.

+When using an underlying communication service such as UDP that provides multi-hop data delivery, it may be desirable to extend LTP connections across multiple hops in the underlying network.
+This might especially be the case for LTP segments crossing the terrestrial Internet, e.g.

 LTP over UDP

-Contrary to section 5 of RFC5326, this document allows UDP to be used as an underlying communication service for LTP when deployed in private networks.
+This document allows UDP to be used as an underlying communication service for LTP when deployed in private networks.

-NOTE – If LTP is deployed over UDP, then designers must consider the approach to be taken to control network congestion, since neither LTP nor UDP mandate mechanisms for congestion control.
-LTP implementations can provide rate-control, congestion control, or other mechanisms to mitigate the chance of congestion in shared networks.
-An alternative is to deploy LTP over the Datagram Congestion Control Protocol (DCCP) rather than directly over UDP.
+NOTE – If LTP is deployed over UDP, then as far as LTP is concerned, the UDP path serves as a single virtual data link.
+In this case, designers should consider the approach to be taken to control network congestion, since neither LTP nor UDP mandate mechanisms for congestion control.
+LTP implementations could provide rate control, congestion control, or other mechanisms to mitigate the chance of congestion in shared networks.
+An alternative could be to deploy LTP over the Datagram Congestion Control Protocol (DCCP) rather than directly over UDP.

 Implementations of LTP over UDP should use the ‘ltp-deepspace’ UDP port number, 1113 decimal, as specified in the Internet Assigned Numbers Authority (IANA) Port Number Registry (reference [4]).